Vocation

 After the Novitiate, you take temporary vows and enter the Juniorate, which lasts five years.
 This phase primarily serves your education and further training for apostolic service.
 With the perpetual profession, you are finally fully admitted to our religious community and live in deep connection with God and our community.

-This journey into religious life is a time of personal development and growing faith – a path on which you become more deeply rooted in following Christ and further develop the vocation that led you to us.
+This journey into religious life is a time of personal development and growing faith – a path on which you become deeply rooted in your pursuit of Jesus and further develop the vocation that led you to us.